 DAY 5: Andujar Search for Iberian Lynx.
 Midday visit to Cordoba.

-At midday we head to Cordoba where we shall have a guided tour of the magnificent Mesquite of Cordoba built in the late 8th century.
-We shall also make a stroll in the white painted old jewish quarters.
+At midday, we head to Cordoba, where we will visit the magnificent Mezquita of Cordoba, built in the late 8th century.
+We shall also make a stroll in the white-painted old Jewish quarters.

-Should you want to do additional birding in Southern Spain, such as the raptor migration of Tarifa, Coto Doñana reserve, the re-introduced Waldrapp population or other interesting sites, we are able to set up an extension for you.
-Do you have any particular species you want to see in Spain.
-Let us know
+Should you want to do additional birding in Spain, we can set up an extension for you.
+Do you have any particular species you want to see in Spain?
+Let us know.